 Noam Mandel is Of Counsel to Robbins Geller Rudman & Dowd LLP and is based in the Manhattan office.
 Noam has extensive experience in all aspects of litigation on behalf of investors, including securities law claims, corporate derivative actions, fiduciary breach class actions, and appraisal litigation.
-Noam has represented investors in federal and state courts throughout the United States and has significant experience advising investors concerning their interests in litigation, and investigating claims on their behalf.
+Noam has represented investors in federal and state courts throughout the United States and has significant experience advising investors concerning their interests in litigation and investigating and prosecuting claims on their behalf.

 Before joining Robbins Geller, Noam was a litigator with Quinn Emmanuel in New York.
 He began his career as a litigation associate with Simpson Thacher & Bartlett.
 He graduated from Georgetown University’s School of Foreign Service with a Bachelor of Science degree in International Relations, Law, and Organization.
-He earned a Juris Doctor degree, cum laude, from Boston University School of Law, where he was a member of the Boston University Law Review.
+He earned his Juris Doctor, cum laude, from Boston University School of Law, where he was an Editor of the Boston University Law Review.

 Boston University School of Law, J.D., 2002, cum laude